C-opt/C-opt/README.md

 ### Hi there! 👋
 - My name is Richard Rodrigues and I am a Machine Learning Engineer
-- I'm currently working on Ideaflux, a Reddit comments text mining tool (https://github.com/C-opt/idea_flux)
+- I'm currently working on Ideaflux, a Reddit comments summarization tool (https://github.com/C-opt/idea_flux)
 - I'm currently learning about natural language processing (IdeaFlux)
 - I'm looking for help with
   - designing a data structure for efficiently editting graphs with 20k nodes or more (add, remove, change node content)